-With hyperkalemia, symptoms may be absent and when present they are not specific.
-In view of its possible dangerous outcome, early diagnosis becomes important.
+With hyperkalemia, symptoms may be absent and when present they are not specific and that’s what makes hyperkalemia diagnosis difficult.
+In view of its possible fatal dangerous outcome, early diagnosis becomes important after which prompt treatment must follow.

-- Medical history of the patient includes gathering information relevant information about the patient.
+- The medical history of the patient includes gathering relevant information about the patient.

-- Whether he is a heart patient or having hypertension or diabetes and is on heart healthy diet with low sodium and high potassium foods
+- Whether he is a heart patient or has hypertension or diabetes and is on a heart-healthy diet with low sodium and high potassium foods

 - Whether he/she is taking any drugs that could cause this condition.